ARE YOU CURIOUS? worksheet

 Determining your Area-of-Curiosity [ A-O-C ]

-This is an extension of the discussion we began on the first day of class (and can reference your 3rd item on side 2.)
+This is an extension of the discussion we began on the first few days of class (and can reference your 3rd item on side 2.)

 shame in not knowing the answer.